-Thoughts are so powerful that they can cause disease.
-Many illnesses are born from repetitive negative thinking.
-Because Empaths are ‘big thinkers’ they may be at a higher risk of developing stress-related illnesses due to overthinking.
+Thoughts are so powerful that they can be the root cause of certain illnesses.
+And, because Empaths are ‘big thinkers’ they tend to be at a higher risk of developing stress-related illnesses due to overthinking.

-Because thoughts feed emotions and emotions feed thoughts, negative thought patterns become a dangerous repetitive cycle for many Empaths.
+Because thoughts feed emotions and emotions feed thoughts, negative thought patterns become a dangerous repetitive cycle.

-Also, when an Empath picks up the emotions from those around them, they often claim them as their own.
-Therefore, their thoughts are not only influenced by their own creative mind but by the energy of others.
+Also, because an Empath picks up the emotions from those around them, which they may claim as their own, their thoughts are influenced by the energy of others.

-If you find negative emotions, stirred up by overbearing thoughts, are ruling your life, now is the time to take back control.
-There is a great way to do this through yoga breathing techniques.
+If negative emotions, stirred up by overbearing thoughts, are ruling your life, now is the time to take back control.
+A simple way to do this is through yoga breathing techniques.

-The ancient yogis knew we could not keep a quiet mind whilst the body or mind was in pain (negative emotions eventually lead to physical ailments).
-Yoga poses (asana) were designed to strengthen, heal and soothe the body, and also to act as a distraction for the mind.
+Ancient yogis knew that whilst the body or mind was in pain or discomfort, negative thoughts would remain dominant.
+So, yoga poses (asana) were developed to strengthen, heal and soothe the body, and work as a distraction for the mind.
 The mind cannot participate in negative mind chatter when it is focused on overcoming an obstacle, such as a challenging yoga pose.

 Not only are the different yogic breathing techniques energizing and uplifting, they are also calming, relaxing and rejuvenating.

-For an Empath, yoga breathing (pranayama) also helps lessen the impact of the negative energy of others.
-They also help build a powerful aura, which protect against psychic attack and leaky aura syndrome.
+For an Empath, yoga breathing (pranayama) also helps lessen the impact of negative energy picked up from others.
+They also help keep a strong aura, which protects against psychic attack and leaky aura syndrome.

 In challenging times, yoga and the yogic breathing systems are a blessing and should be part of every Empath’s life.

-Kapalbhati (bellows breath) a brilliant energizing breathing technique that also works and strengthens the core stomach muscles.
-It is best to do in the morning (always on an empty stomach), or when one needs a quick energy boost.
-It is a fabulous practice for eliminating excess emotions held around the solar plexus area (seat of emotions).
-After performing a few rounds of kapalbhati, you are left with a quiet, yet energised, mind.
+Kapalbhati (bellows breath) is a fantastic energizing breathing technique that also works and strengthens the core stomach muscles.
+It is best to do this in the morning (always on an empty stomach), or when one needs a quick energy boost.
+It is perfect for eliminating raging emotions that linger around the solar plexus area (seat of emotions).
+A few rounds of kapalbhati, will leave you with a quiet, yet energised, mind.
 For an instructional video click here.

 Ujayi (victorious breath) is commonly used within yogic asana practise to create heat within the body.
 It keeps the mind focused and helps remove toxins.
-I find this technique great to use when in places such as supermarkets, where there are lots different ‘people’ energies swirling round.
-Ujayi helps block out any incoming energies and keeps you centred .
+I find this technique great to use when in places such as supermarkets, where there are lots of different ‘people’ energies swirling round.
+Ujayi helps keep you centred and helps prevent emotional overwhelm .
 For instructional video click here

 Hope this helps on your Empath journey.